junit-team/junit5/README.md

 ## Code Coverage

 Code coverage using [Clover](https://www.atlassian.com/software/clover/) for the latest build is available on the [Jenkins CI server](https://junit.ci.cloudbees.com/job/JUnit5/lastSuccessfulBuild/clover-report/).
+We are thankful to [Atlassian](https://www.atlassian.com/) for providing the Clover license free of charge.

-A code coverage report can also be generated locally by executing `gradlew -PenableClover clean cloverHtmlReport`.
+A code coverage report can also be generated locally by executing `gradlew -PenableClover clean cloverHtmlReport` if you have a local Clover license file on your computer.
 The results will be available in
 `junit-tests/build/reports/clover/html/index.html`.